I’ve always been curious about NVIDIA’s GeForce Now game streaming service.

 Even though I went into this review with the wrong expectations, I like NVIDIA’s GeForce Now for the Shield TV.

-It may not be the game streaming service I expected, but it’s a great way to play games that you wouldn’t otherwise be able to on your Shield TV.
+It may not be the game streaming service I expected, but it’s a great way to play games you wouldn’t otherwise be able to on your Shield TV.
 There are, however, some great GeForce Now alternatives that I explore in another article.
 Or, check out my guide to installing Steam Link on your NVIDIA Shield TV.

-For more great articles like this, head on over to my NVIDIA Shield TV resource page.
-There you’ll find all of my tips, tricks, reviews and tutorials to help you get the most out of your NVIDIA Shield.
+For more great articles like this, visit my NVIDIA Shield TV resource page.
+You’ll find all of my tips, tricks, reviews, and tutorials to help you get the most out of your NVIDIA Shield.